Agnes-Kalunda/whatsapp-integration/README.md

 # WhatsApp Integration

-A robust Laravel package for integrating WhatsApp messaging capabilities using the Twilio API.
-This package provides a clean, well-tested interface for sending WhatsApp messages and handling incoming messages in Laravel 5.8+ applications.
+This is a Composer package that integrates basic WhatsApp features into laravel apps.This package handles the functionalities for sending WhatsApp messages and handling incoming messages in Laravel 5.8+ applications.

 [![MIT Licensed](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE)